-Reporter Cells are prepared using INDIGO's proprietary CryoMiteTM process.
-This cryopreservation method yields exceptional cell viability post-thaw, and provides the convenience of immediately dispensing healthy, division-competent reporter cells into assay plates.
-There is no need for cumbersome intermediate treatment steps such as spin-and-rinse of cells or viability determinations prior to assay setup.
+These HNF4α Reporter Cells are prepared using INDIGO's proprietary CryoMiteTM process.
+This cryo-preservation method yields high cell viability post-thaw, and provides the convenience of immediately dispensing healthy, division-competent reporter cells into assay plates.
+There is no need for cumbersome intermediate treatment steps such as spin-and-rinse of cells, viability determinations, or cell titer adjustments prior to assay setup.

-INDIGO's Nuclear Receptor assays are all-inclusive cell-based assay systems.
-In addition to VDR Reporter Cells, this kit provides two optimized media for use during cell culture and in diluting the user's test samples, a reference agonist, Luciferase Detection Reagent, and a cell culture-ready assay plate.
+This kit is an all-inclusive assay system.
+As detailed on page 6, it includes cryopreserved HNF4 $\alpha$ Reporter Cells, two optimized media for use during initial cell culture and for preparing dilutions of test samples, a control agonist, luciferase detection reagents, a cell culture-ready assay plate, and a detailed assay protocol.

-• The Assay Chemistry •
+The Assay Chemistry

-INDIGO's nuclear receptor reporter assays capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.
+INDIGO's receptor reporter assays capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.

 Reporter Cells incorporate the cDNA encoding beetle luciferase, a 62 kD protein originating from the North American firefly (Photinus pyralis).
-Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg+2-dependent reaction that consumes O2 and ATP as co-substrates, and yields as products oxyluciferin, AMP, PP_i, CO2, and photon emission.
+Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg+2-dependent reaction that consumes O2 and ATP as co-substrates, and yields as products oxyluciferin, AMP, PPi, CO2, and photon emission.
 Luminescence intensity of the reaction is quantified using a luminometer and is reported in terms of Relative Light Units (RLU's).